 - Terrain: Rolling, undulating terrain.
 No big climbs/descents.
 Elevation ranges between 270 and 2600 ft above sea level.

-- Water: See Ernst’s Ouachita Trail Guide for water details.
+- Water: Check out Bill Mooney’s very helpful OT Water Sources PDF file.
+Alternatively, see Ernst’s Ouachita Trail Guide.
 During dry periods, contact the folks at FoOT for the most up-to-date information on sources.
 It is recommended that all water should be treated.

 - Recommended Side Trip: Pinnacle mountain Summit – Not actually on the official OT, the trip to the summit is approximately two miles return.
 Situated close to the eastern terminus.
 Fine views with a 360° panorama.